MirrorNetworking/Mirror/doc/Articles/Components/NetworkRigidbody.md

 The Network Rigidbody component synchronizes velocity and other properties of a rigidbody across the network.
 This component is useful when you have a non-kinematic rigidbody that have constant forces applied to them, like gravity, but also want to apply forces or change velocity to that rigidbody or server or client with authority.
 For example, objects that move and jump using rigidbody using gravity.

 A game object with a Network Rigidbody component must also have a Network Identity component.
-When you add a Network Rigidbody component to a game object, Mirror also adds a Network Identity component on that game object if it does not already have one.
+When you add a Network Rigidbody component to a game object, MirrorNG also adds a Network Identity component on that game object if it does not already have one.

 Network Rigidbody works best when there is also a NetworkTransform for the object to keep position as well as velocity in sync.